About

 The Orleans Audubon Society is dedicated to conserving wildlife and wild places of the southeastern U.S. and to fostering an appreciation of nature.
 We are a 100% volunteer organization, and run grassroots environmental advocacy and education campaigns, promoting coastal restoration and the environmental health of the Pearl River Basin.

 OAS has two intensive raptor conservation projects focused on the breeding success and survival of Swallow-tailed Kites and Bald Eagles.
 We monitor nests, roosts and other centers of activity, and both projects rely heavily on citizen science.
 Recently, we developed a Swallow-tailed Kite management recommendations brochure for landowners and the general public.
-Download the brochure here: Swallow-tailed Kite CONSERVATION 2020 WEB.
+Download the brochure here: Swallow-tailed Kite CONSERVATION Brochure.

 We are working with Entergy and the New Orleans City Council to promote avian friendly power that protects Bald Eagles and other birds from electrocution.
 OAS also developed a guide for native fruiting plants that attract birds, based on Bill Fontenot’s avian frugivory research.